 Bio: Dr. Alethea Fleming is a passionate advocate for naturopathic geriatric medicine.
 She is a Bastyr University graduate and earned a certificate in Gerontology from the University of Washington.
 Dr. Fleming is the owner of the Vital Aging Clinic in Anacortes, WA, where she has provided care to elders and someday-elders for over a dozen years.
 Dr. Fleming is adjunct faculty at Bastyr University and Middle Way Acupuncture Institute as well as a proud member of AGS, WANP, and AANP.

-This talk is worth 1 category 1 CE credit for Washington NDs.
+*This talk is certified by the WANP for 1 category 1 CE credit for Washington NDs.*

 This presentation will take place February 17th, 2022 at 7pm.